-Previously screened in the conventional movie theatre, these feature films released in different years can be the platform to extend our horizon of knowledge about Indonesia especially for the international community who want to get to know more about the annals of this archipelago nation.
+Previously screened in the conventional movie theatre, these feature films, released in different years, can be the platform to extend your horizon of knowledge about Indonesia - especially for the international community who want to get to know more about the annals of this archipelago nation.
 Best news of all - the five movies below are now all available on Netflix.

-Directed by Hanung Bramantyo, Soekarno: Indonesia’s Independence is This biographical drama about Indonesia's first president recounts his nationalist crusade to seize independence from Dutch colonial rule.
+Directed by Hanung Bramantyo, Soekarno: Indonesia’s Independence is a biographical drama about Indonesia's first president recounts his nationalist crusade to seize independence from Dutch colonial rule, released 11 December 2013.
 Soekarno is played by renowned actor Ario Bayu and professional acting skills from Indonesian talents including Maudy Koenaedi, Lukman Sardi, Tanta Ginting, and Ferry Salim.
 The movie is available on Netflix.

 Guru Bangsa: Tjokroaminoto

 In 1912, Javanese activist Omar Said Tjokroaminoto co-founds the Sarekat Islam party to fight injustices of the Dutch East Indies' colonial regime.
 Starring Reza Rahadian, Christine Haki, and Didi Petet, the movie adapted the real-life history of important figures, national heroes, to fight for Independence from the perspective of education and faith, it was released in 2015.
 The movie is available on Netflix.

 Kartini is a 2017 Indonesian biographical drama film directed by Hanung Bramantyo and written by Bramantyo and Bagus Bramanti.
 It features an ensemble cast, with Dian Sastrowardoyo starring in the title role of Indonesian woman emancipation heroine, Kartini.
-This movie will be released on Netflix on 17 September 2020.
+This movie was released on Netflix on 17 September 2020.

 Released in 2005, Gie is a movie inspired by true events and the Indonesian activist Soe Hok Gie who experiences a political awakening during the tumultuous regimes of Suharto and Sukarno.
 Directed by Riri Riza, Gie is starred by Indonesian prominent actor Nicholas Saputra.
 The movie is available on Netflix.